 Then, with the final bell approaching, Leonard struck with a hard left and the champion hit the canvas for the second time.
 Wilfred rose, the cocky smile of defiance he showed earlier now a grin of resignation, and more fatigued then hurt, retreated to the ropes as Leonard attacked.
 Moments later the referee stopped the fight and Howard Cosell rejoiced: Sugar Ray Leonard had claimed his first world championship.

-On the undercard of Benitez vs Leonard, Marvin Hagler had challenged for the middleweight title, the judges somehow scoring his 15 round clinic against Vito Antuofermo a draw.
+On the undercard of Benitez vs Leonard, Marvin Hagler had challenged for the middleweight title, the judges somehow scoring his fifteen round clinic against Vito Antuofermo a draw.
 Earlier the same day, Thomas Hearns had decisioned tough Mike Colbert, knocking him down three times.
 Within months, both Hagler and Hearns would capture world titles, while Roberto Duran would defeat Leonard to win his second world title.
 The era of “The Four Kings” had begun.

 And perhaps its most significant supporting cast member was Wilfred Benitez, who would best Duran before losing to Hearns.
 Leonard, however, refused to grant him a rematch.
-This no doubt had much to do with the competitiveness of their bout and the fact Leonard had never confronted such a naturally gifted boxer.
+This no doubt had much to do with the competitiveness of their bout and the fact Ray had never confronted such a naturally gifted boxer.
 “It was though I was looking into a mirror,” marveled the new champion at the post-fight press conference.
 “No one, I mean no one, can make me miss punches like that.”

-In fact, only two men would defeat Benitez while he was in his prime: Hearns and Leonard, this despite the fact that, incredibly, the Puerto Rican rarely trained with the proper consistency and focus.
+In fact, only two men would defeat Benitez while he was in his prime: Hearns and Leonard, this despite the fact that, incredibly, the Puerto Rican rarely trained with proper consistency and focus.
 Who knows what Benitez might have accomplished had he possessed more than a modicum of self-discipline and truly dedicated himself to his craft.
 Instead the youngest world champion of all-time would become one of boxing’s saddest stories, while Leonard went on to become one of its brightest stars.

 — Robert Portis